 Lovelace is also the inspiration and influence for the Ada Developers Academy in Seattle, Washington.
 The academy is a non-profit that seeks to increase diversity in tech by training women, trans and non-binary people to be software engineers.

 Franklin studied chemistry at Cambridge University from 1938.
 Upon graduating she worked at the Laboratoire Central des Services Chimiques de l'Etat in Paris, where she learned X-ray diffraction techniques.
-She was then offered a three-year research scholarship at King's College in London, with the brief of setting up and improving the X-ray crystallography unit the College.
+She was then offered a three-year research scholarship at King's College in London, with the brief of setting up and improving the X-ray crystallography unit at the College.

 Franklin’s research contributed enormously to the understanding of the molecular structures of DNA (deoxyribonucleic acid), RNA (ribonucleic acid), viruses, coal, and graphite.
 Although her works on coal and viruses were appreciated in her lifetime, her contributions to the discovery of the structure of DNA were largely recognised posthumously.